epaphrodites/epaphrodites/README.md

 - PHP >= 8.1
 - OpenSSL PHP Extension
-- PDO PHP Extension
+- ZIP PHP Extension
-- PDO_ODBC Extension (if you use sqlServer)
-- pdo_sqlsrv Extension (if you use sqlServer)
-- pgsql Extension (if you use PostgreSQL)
-- MongoDB Extension (if you use MongoDB)
-- Redis Extension (if you use Redis)
-- sqlite3 Extension
 - gd Extension
-- Mbstring PHP Extension
 - intl PHP Extension
+- PDO PHP Extension
+- JSON PHP Extension
 - XML PHP Extension
-- ZIP PHP Extension
+- Mbstring PHP Extension
+- pdo_sqlite Extension for sqlite3
+- Redis Extension (if you use Redis)
+- PDO_OCI Extension (if you use oracle)
+- pdo_mysql Extension (if you use Mysql)
+- mongodb Extension (if you use MongoDB)
+- pdo_pgsql Extension (if you use PostgreSQL)
-- JSON PHP Extension
+- pdo_sqlsrv Extension (if you use sqlServer)
 - Python3 installation (If you prefer to include elements of code written in Python)

 ## 🚀 Installation